Religion and HIV/AIDS: Judaism

 As opposed to the Catholic Church and some other denominations or religions, today, there isn't any central Jewish religious authority that is accepted by the vast majority of religious Jews and most Jewish religious movements.

-Orthodox Judaism links between immoral sexual behavior and AIDS.
+Orthodox Judaism links between immoral sexual behavior and AIDS, with some deeming it a "mark of disgrace"..
 Immanuel Jakobovits, Baron Jakobovits, former Chief Rabbi of England, a prominent figure in 20th-century Jewish medical ethics maintains in his article "Halachic Perspectives on AIDS" that "... from my reading of Jewish sources, it would appear that under no circumstances would we be justified in branding the incidence of the disease (...) as punishment ... we have not the vision, that would enable us to link, as an assertion of certainty, any form of human travail, grief, bereavement or suffering in general with shortcomings of a moral nature...
 It is one thing to speak of a consequence, and it is quite another thing to speak of a punishment ... if you warn a child not to play with fire, lest he gets burnt, and the child then gets burnt, then the burning may not be a punishment for not listening, but it certainly is a consequence. ...
 I think we should declare in very plain and explicit terms indicating that our society violated some of the norms of the Divine Law, and of the natural law, and that as a consequence we pay a price, and an exceedingly heavy price.
 This certainly is Jewish doctrine ..."

-In Jewish Orthodox society, having AIDS is considered a mark of disgrace.

 Conservative and Reform Judaism emphasize the importance of bikur cholim, the responsibility to care for the sick:

 "The United Synagogue of Conservative Judaism calls upon all of its congregations to reach out to individuals infected with the AIDS virus, their families and their friends by providing acceptance, comfort, counseling, and sympathetic and empathetic listening; and ... affirms that those infected with the AIDS virus must be protected from all forms of illegal discrimination, such as discriminatory housing, employment, health care delivery services and synagogue services."
 Rabbi Marla J. Feldman, Director of the Joint Commission on Social Action of the Union for Reform Judaism: "However, we must look past the incomprehensible statistics and long lists of facts and recognize the Divine image within the faces of the individual people infected and affected by this disease.
 The responsibility lies with each of us to protect and care for these victims ..."